What to drink at German Christmas markets: from glühwein to feuerzangenbowle

 What to say: "Ja" (or "nein" if you don't want the extra shot).
 If yes, name or point to the one you want.

-Kinderpunsch or Autofahrerpunsch – “Keendur-poonsch” or “ow-toe-far-er-poonsch“) These are the primary non-alcoholic versions of a mulled wine.
-Literally meaning “Children’s punch” or “Driver’s punch.”
+Kinderpunsch or Autofahrerpunsch – "Keendur-poonsch" or "ow-toe-far-er-poonsch") These are the primary non-alcoholic versions of a mulled wine.
+Literally meaning “Children’s punch” or “Driver's punch.”
 (Wouldn’t want your designated driver to slug down hot wine, right?)
 This doesn’t mean all “punsch” drinks are non-alcoholic.
 Mais non!
-Normally they are an even stronger mix of alcohols with fruity additions.
-We’ve also seen “Teepunsch mit Likör,” (“lee-koer“) meaning a tea-based punch with liqueur.
+Normally, they are an even more potent mix of alcohols with fruity additions.
+We’ve also seen “Teepunsch mit Likör,” ("lee-koer") meaning a tea-based punch with liqueur.

-Feuerzangenbowle – (“Foi-ur-zahng-en-bow-luh“) Traditionally, this winter drink is served as a group affair.
-Fondue-like pot over fire filled with red wine, traditional spices, plus some lemon and orange peels.
+Feuerzangenbowle – ("Foi-ur-zahng-en-bow-luh") Traditionally, this winter drink is served as a group affair.
+Essentially, this is a large fondue-like pot filled with red wine, traditional spices, lemon, and orange peels, heated over a fire.
 Then a metal rod with holes in it is laid across the top of the pot with a sugar cone placed on it.
 Once the wine is warm, the sugar is thoroughly doused with rum, then lit on fire so the sugary rum drips into the wine below.
-For the Germany Christmas market drink version, it is usually pre-mixed; however, we have seen some places with single-serve mugs prepared like a group bowl.
+For the German Christmas market drink version, it is usually pre-mixed; however, we have seen some places with single-serve mugs prepared like a group bowl.

 Feuerzangenbowle is prepared for groups in a large kettle.
 Note the sugar cones above the kettle in this photo.